M for Future - My Tram City Sub-project 3 - Connection Heiligkreuz Quarter and University Hospital

 The costs cannot be estimated at this time.

-- Current - The advisory board elected in the theme workshops meets at regular intervals and discusses a preferred option.
+- Current Status - The Advisory Board, elected during the thematic workshops, meets regularly to discuss a preferred option.

 - 2026 – Completion of preliminary planning and start of design planning